By David Joel Miller.

 Most people don’t have only one problem.
 We have many, many problems.
 So when we look for treatment we want something that might help us.
 When people have multiple problems we call that dual diagnosis or co-occurring disorders.
 You may have two mental health diagnoses, maybe more.
 Sometimes this is called multi-occurring or even “complex.”

-People with a mental illness often have physical illness.
+People with a mental illness often have a physical illness.
 People with an earlier physical illness are more likely to develop a mental illness.
 If you are seriously and chronically ill you might be a little depressed and anxious wouldn’t you?

 As a therapist and a blog writer, I am always looking for the latest in research, things that might help my client.
 There are some new things, but frankly, there are a lot of studies that are not very helpful.